 - In Person (M-F, 8am-4:30pm): All parties intending to be on the document must be present at the time of filing, must present valid government-issued photo identification, and pay the appropriate fee listed below (cash, checks, and debit/credit cards accepted; $2.50 fee applies for debit/credit card processing).

-- By Mail: Download the application entitled “Certificate of Persons Conducting Business Under Assumed Name”.
+- By Mail or Drop Box available at the Courthouse enterance: Download the application entitled “Certificate of Persons Conducting Business Under Assumed Name”.
 Fill out the top portion, have everyone’s signature notarized, enclose the appropriate fee listed below with a check or money order payable to Saginaw County Clerk, and mail to: Saginaw County Clerk, 111 S. Michigan Ave., Saginaw, MI .
 The Saginaw County Clerk’s Office will complete the bottom portion and mail you a certified copy.

 - In Person (M-F, 8am-4:30pm): All parties intending to be on the document must be present at the time of filing, must present valid government-issued photo identification, and pay the appropriate fee listed below (cash, checks, and debit/credit cards accepted; $2.50 fee applies for debit/credit card processing).
 (See the next step for an additional option if just one co-partner is coming in person to file).

-- By Mail: Download the application entitled “Certificate of Co-Partnership” and fill out the top portion.
+- By Mail or Drop Box available at the Courthouse enterance: Download the application entitled “Certificate of Co-Partnership” and fill out the top portion.
 All parties must sign the document and designate one of the co-partners to have their signature notarized; this designated co-partner also has the responsibility of verifying all the other co-partners’ signatures.
 Therefore, only one person’s signature is notarized on the Co-Partnership.
 This process can also be done ahead of time, so the co-partner who is getting their signature notarized can file in person if they choose (if filing in person with notarization needed, co-partner must present valid government-issued photo identification).
 If sending by mail, enclose the appropriate fee listed below with a check or money order payable to Saginaw County Clerk, and mail to: Saginaw County Clerk, 111 S. Michigan Ave., Saginaw, MI.
 The Saginaw County Clerk’s Office will complete the bottom portion and mail you a certified copy.

 - Change of Address and Notice of Dissolution of Business